Flashbots & MEVs: A Beginner’s Guide

 This can be better understood with an example:

-Alice is a user that initiates a transaction to buy 1000 shares from a company, setting the gas price for this transaction as P1.
+Alice is a user who initiates a transaction to buy 1000 shares from a company, setting the gas price for this transaction as P1.
 Bob notices this pending transaction and decides to front-run it by creating his transaction to buy the same shares but with a higher gas price P2.
-As the gas price of Bob’s transaction was greater, that transaction gets executed first, causing the value of the shares to go up considerably.
+As the gas price of Bob’s transaction was greater, that transaction was executed first, causing the value of the shares to go up considerably.
 Alice is forced to then pay more than she intended, while Bob can make a profit.

 Backrunning

 Backrunning is a technique that does the opposite of frontrunning.
 Here, the objective is to have a transaction next in line right after a transaction that would benefit you.
-Traders quote a price slightly lower than another pending transaction in an attempt to get their transaction mined directly afterwards.
-An example where this may be desirable is having a liquidation transaction immediately following an oracle price update.
+Traders quote a price slightly lower than another pending transaction in an attempt to get their transaction mined directly afterward.
+An example where this may be desirable is having a liquidation transaction immediately following an Oracle price update.

 Below is an example that can be used to understand this better:

-Alice is a user that observes a pending transaction (Transaction A) which may update the oracle price on execution.
+Alice is a user that observes a pending transaction (Transaction A) which may update the Oracle price on execution.
 However, she wants to make sure that her transaction (Transaction B) is only accepted immediately after Transaction A is executed.
 To achieve this, she can set the gas price for Transaction B as slightly less than the target transaction which is Transaction A so that the chance of her transaction being approved afterward increases.
 She can further increase her chances by “spamming” with multiple transactions identical to Transaction B in the hopes that one of them is selected successfully.

 Discussing The Damage